Seán Heuston Bridge: Renamings

-In 1923 the bridge was renamed as Sarsfield Bridge after Patrick Sarsfield, 1st Earl of Lucan (1655—1693), and in 1941 it was again renamed as the Seán Heuston Bridge for Seán Heuston (1891—1916), who was executed for his part in the 1916 Easter Rising.
+In 1923, the bridge was renamed as Sarsfield Bridge after Patrick Sarsfield, 1st Earl of Lucan (1655—1693).
+In 1941, it was again renamed as the Seán Heuston Bridge for Seán Heuston (1891—1916), who was executed for his part in the 1916 Easter Rising.
+The bridge and adjacent train station are, however, still sometimes referred to by older Dubliners as "Kings Bridge" and "Kings Bridge Station" respectively.

 Luas

 After the Frank Sherwin Bridge was opened nearby in the 1980s, Seán Heuston Bridge was no longer used to carry road traffic.
 It was restored in 2003 and now carries Luas tram traffic on the red line.